cmawhorter/kewkew/README.md

 ## Other job queues

   - https://github.com/OptimalBits/bull (This is what I've been using unhappily, but it gets the job done)
-  - https://github.com/Automattic/kue (Last time I used this it was buggy and abandoned, thought there seems to be new activity on the project)
+  - https://github.com/Automattic/kue (Last time I used this it was buggy and abandoned, though there seems to be new activity on the project)
   - https://github.com/threez/file-queue (Found this while looking for an existing project like this)

 ## Why redis isn't good for a job queue